davidroberts63/NuGetDependantsExtension/ReadMe.md

 ### Known problems:

- * Some packages are being duplicated in the listing.
-I believe this is due to my use of async XMLHttpRequest calls.
  * As the list of dependants can be quite large at times (log4net for example) work needs to be done to allow for selective loading of additional package data.
  * The code has no tests (shame on me).
  * The code is likely not well organized.
 I'm used to other languages.
- * Naming is not consistent.
-Dependats vs Dependers.
-I'm moving toward 'Dependants' but it's late right now.
-(Thank you @nlindey and @jagthedrummer for the responses concerning the naming)